afroditeapp/afrodite-backend/crates/api_client/docs/AccountApi.md

 ## post_register

-> crate::models::AccountIdLight post_register()
+> crate::models::AccountId post_register()
 Register new account.
 Returns new account ID which is UUID.

 Register new account.
 Returns new account ID which is UUID.
+Available only if server is running in debug mode and bot_login is enabled from config file.

 ### Parameters